TEP outreach operated in full swing from 2010 to 2015.

 USC students continue to use ethics materials as part of TIRP.

 Ethics remains integral to CALIS curriculum and professional development.

-The Teaching Ethics Program (TEP) is an ethics outreach program based on the successful USC Dornsife service learning model developed by CALIS.
+The Teaching Ethics Program (TEP) is an outreach program based on the nationally recognized USC Dornsife service-learning model developed by CALIS.

 CALIS trains undergraduate volunteers each year to introduce competing ethical perspectives and lead ethics case study discussions in neighborhood high schools.